-Migration agents skills and qualifications
+Migration agents’ skills and qualifications

 Advice is provided under section 276 of the Migration Act 1958.

-Immigration lawyer skills and qualifications
+Australian immigration lawyer skills and qualifications

-A lawyer is also known as an Australian legal practitioner and would have completed either the equivalent of an Australia law degree or completed a program offered by the Legal Practitioners Admission Board in their state or territory and then been admitted as a solicitor or legal practitioner in their state or territory.
+A lawyer is also known as an Australian legal practitioner and would have completed either the equivalent of an Australian law degree or completed a program offered by the Legal Practitioners Admission Board in their state or territory and then been admitted as a solicitor or legal practitioner in their state or territory.

 An immigration lawyer (or immigration attorney or migration lawyer) will also hold a practising certificate which is issued by their local law society.

-They are regulated by relevant Law Societies and the Legal Services Commissioner or similar.
+They are regulated by relevant law societies and the Legal Services Commissioner or similar.

 When the going gets tough, the tough get going

-Migration agents who are not lawyers can not advise in respect of Judicial Review of applications.
+Migration agents who are not lawyers cannot advise in respect of Judicial Review of applications.

 Migration agents can represent clients in dealings with the Department of Home Affairs and also in dealings with the AAT and IAA.

 Migration agents are not able to represent clients in respect of legal advice including judicial review applications, for which you need to go and see a lawyer in your state or territory.
-Migration agents’ services are limited to providing advice which is immigration advice or assistance and no other advice of a legal nature.
+Migration agent services are limited to providing advice which is immigration advice or assistance and no other advice of a legal nature.